-Your stress test will take place at the New York Cardiac Diagnostic Center.
+Your stress test can take place at the New York Cardiac Diagnostic Center or find cardiology nearby.
 The stress test is conducted by the NYC cardiac specialist Dr. Steven Reisman.

 - An IV will be placed into a vein in your arm or hand and a small amount of radioactive tracer will be injected into the IV during the procedure.
 The tracer is not a dye or contrast.
 After the tracer is injected, you will wait about 30 minutes before the first set of “resting” images are taken.

 - A technician will place electrodes on your chest to monitor your EKG.
 This is painless.

 - Before the medication is infused into the IV, the technician and the cardiologist – Dr. Steven Reisman, will discuss the possible side effects so you will know what to expect.